BinomialLLC/basis_universal/README.md

 Unpacking .KTX2/.basis files to .PNG/.EXR/.KTX/.DDS files
 ---------------------------------------------------------

 You can either use the command line tool or [call the transcoder directly](https://github.com/BinomialLLC/basis_universal/wiki/How-to-Use-and-Configure-the-Transcoder) from JavaScript or C/C++ code to decompress .KTX2/.basis files to GPU texture data or uncompressed image data.
-To unpack a .KTX2 or.basis file to multiple .png/.exr/.ktx/.dds files:
+To unpack a .KTX2 or .basis file to multiple .png/.exr/.ktx/.dds files:

 `basisu x.ktx2`